Djacob-no/KCSCWriteups-9128/Slider.md

 ### Memory Layout Analysis

-First i used IDA to look at the structure and saw a fair bit of code however the very start contained an xor and a compare between 2 passwords leading me to believe that this was the only part i needed to focus on.
-From there i instructed an AI and using objdump, we examined the data sections:
+First i used IDA to look at the structure and saw a fair bit of code, however the very start contained a check passwords function, i focused on that.:
 ```bash
 check_password:
 mov     rax, cs:password1